-We examine and compare the pressure head solutions at $z=0.5$ and 1m, which are shown in Figure \ref{fig_3d0.5m} and \ref{fig_3d1m}, respectively.
-We quantify the differences between the numerical solution and the analytical solution by $\frac{\psi_{\text{analytical}}-\psi_{\text{numerical}}}{\psi_{\text{analytical}}}$.
-From the relative difference heat map of Figure \ref{fig_3d0.5m}c,e and \ref{fig_3d1m}c,e, we observe that, first, the magnitude of relative error of our DRW based solver is significantly lower than that of GRW based solver.
-And second, the largest relative error of our DRW pressure head solution occurs around the four corners of the $x$--$y$ domain, whereas the largest relative error of GRW solution occurs in the center of the $x$--$y$ domain.
-Furthermore, in each cell, the relative error of GRW-based pressure head solution is always non-positive, whereas that of DRW based pressure head solution can be positive or negative.
+We examine and compare the pressure head solutions at $z=0.5$ and 1 m, which are shown in Figure \ref{fig_3d0.5m} and \ref{fig_3d1m}, respectively.
+We quantify the relative difference between the numerical and analytical solutions by $\frac{\psi_{\text{analytical}}-\psi_{\text{numerical}}}{\psi_{\text{analytical}}}$.
+From the relative difference heat map of Figure \ref{fig_3d0.5m}c,e and \ref{fig_3d1m}c,e, we observe that, first, the magnitude of relative difference of our MP-FVM algorithm is significantly lower than that of the conventional FVM solver.
+Second, the largest relative difference of our MP-FVM pressure head solution occurs around the four corners of the $x$-$y$ domain, whereas the largest relative difference of FVM solution occurs in the center of the $x$-$y$ domain.
+Furthermore, in each cell, the relative difference of FVM based pressure head solution is always non-positive, whereas that of MP-FVM based solution can be positive or negative.

-Here, we provide some justifications to these observations.
-First, for conventional GRW solver that embeds the standard linearization scheme formulation, we observe from Equations \eqref{eqn_lscheme2} that:
+Here, we provide some justifications for these observations.
+First, for conventional FVM solver that embeds the static fixed-point iteration scheme, we observe from Equations \eqref{eqn_lscheme2} that: